topher-lo/quantum-kitties/README.md

 How to manipulate qubits via quantum circuit gates and build simple quantum programs.

 ## What’s next for Quantum Kitties
-Benevolent dictatorship: twins are spared the horror of Schrödinger's black box if the player picks both twins to be put into superposition.
+Benevolent dictatorship: twins are spared the horror of Schrödinger's black box.